mm80843/T3.5/docs/Benef/PBN__Benef_386.md

 # __Identification of source and sink areas__

-## Name of the Benefit

-Target interventions and prevent transmission spread

 ## Description of Benefits pertaining to Beneficiaries

 * [Effective deployment of resources and reduction in malaria cases](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_414.md)